mozzaik365/frontend-technical-test/doc/report/meme-feed-code-review.md

 For the purpose of the exercise and being in a reasonable delivery time some aspects were avoided:

 - Catching errors from the various API calls.
-- Creating new UI (from confirmation/error toasters messages to extra pagination UI in comments).
+- Creating new UI (from confirmation/error toasters messages) with the exepction for the load more button.
+- Elegant UX solutions (like infinite scrolling without a load more button or animations)
 - Using useMemo or any other render optimisation methods.